PayString/paystring-documentation/docs/payid-overview.md

 For using Xpring SDK with PayID, see [Xpring SDK repo](https://github.com/xpring-eng/xpring-sdk).

+## PayID standards

+PayID has open standards, and invites commentary.
+You can open a Github issue to provide feedback.

+### PayID RFCs

+[Current PayID RFCs](https://github.com/payid-org/rfcs) describe the 'payid' URL Scheme, PayID Discovery, and the PayID protocol.

+### PayID protocol whitepaper

+Refer to the [PayID protocol whitepaper](https://github.com/payid-org/payid/blob/master/docs/payid_whitepaper.pdf) for an extensive discussion of the underlying principles.

 ## Implementations

 You can decide how you want to implement the PayID protocol.
 To facilitate ease of use, Xpring has created a [reference implementation for a PayID server](payid-reference-overview).
 Check out the [PayID repository on Github](https://github.com/xpring-eng/payid/).
 Refer to [Getting started](getting-started) for a quick guide to deploy your own PayID server, manage users, and execute transactions.